Lake St Clair

-There a number of short walks from the Interpretation Centre around the shores of the Lake at Cynthia Bay (Cynthia Bay is named for the Greek goddess of the moon).
-Some of the most spectacular walks take three to four hours or overnight – such as the walks to Shadow and Forgotten lakes.
-A pantheon of dolerite mountains – Mt Olympus, Traveller Range, Mt Byron and Mt Ida surround Lake St Clair; at the southern end is a drowned moraine – the tumbled rock remains after the glaciations.
+There a number of short walks from the interpretation centre around the shores of the Lake at Cynthia Bay.
+Some of the most spectacular walks take three to four hours or overnight - such as the walks to Shadow Lake and Forgotten Lake.

-Most of Australia’s mammals are nocturnal but at dusk or dawn around Cynthia Bay you are likely to see two species of wallaby – the Bennetts or red-necked wallaby, and the small more timid Tasmanian pademelon.
-And sometimes wombats and quolls head out after dark; echidnas and platypuses are also common around Cynthia Bay.
-Birdlife such as black currawongs, strong-billed and black-headed honeyeaters and the yellow wattlebird can be seen and are found only in Tasmania.
+Most of Australia's mammals are nocturnal but at dusk or dawn around Cynthia Bay you'll see two species of wallaby - the Bennetts wallaby and the smaller more timid Tasmanian pademelon.
+Sometimes wombats and quolls emerge after dark.
+Echidnas and platypuses are also common.

-Try fishing, boating or the ferry service travelling the 18 kilometre length of the lake, and meet bushwalkers completing the Overland Track.
+Try fishing, boating or the ferry service that travels the 18 km length of the lake to meet bushwalkers completing the Overland Track or why not catch the ferry up the lake and then walk the three hours back.

 - Indicative pricing